Multi-Agent Environments for Vehicle Routing Problems

-The design of reinforcement learning environments and APIs, particularly those that involve MARL, is strictly related to the formal game models they adopt.
-Most MARL research has commonly used one of two underlying formal game models: Partial Observable Stochastic Games (\cite{marl-book}) and Extensive Form Games (\cite{shoham2008multiagent}).
-Although widely used, these models suffer from some drawbacks when moving from the abstract model to its practical code implementation (\cite{PettingZoo}).
-In an attempt to mitigate these drawbacks, PettingZoo's Agent Environment Cycle games model (AEC), \cite{PettingZoo}, emerged as a conceptual alternative to the commonly used models, presenting advantages in the practical implementation of multi-agent environments and their API design.
-In concrete, in the AEC model, each agent acts sequentially, seeking to resolve 'tie-breaking' decisions (conflict handling) that often occur in multi-agent settings, when agents are allowed to choose actions simultaneously.
-In addition, sequential acting also allows for clear information management in environments where the number of agents can change throughout an episode (rollout) due to creation or elimination.
-Another significant feature is that the AEC model enables rewards to be distributed collectively or individually during or after the episode, offering versatility in exploring reward engineering strategies that enhance and aid learning.
+The design of reinforcement learning environments and APIs, particularly those involving MARL, is closely linked to the formal game models they adopt.
+Most MARL research commonly relies on one of two underlying formal game models: Partial Observable Stochastic Games (\cite{marl-book}) and Extensive Form Games (\cite{shoham2008multiagent}).
+While widely used, these models suffer from some drawbacks when transitioning from the abstract model to its practical code implementation (\cite{PettingZoo}).
+In an attempt to mitigate this weakness, PettingZoo (\cite{PettingZoo}) introduced the Agent Environment Cycle (AEC) games model.
+This model offers a conceptual alternative to commonly used models, providing advantages in the practical implementation of multi-agent environments and their API design.
+Specifically, in the AEC model, each agent acts sequentially, seeking to resolve 'tie-breaking' decisions (conflict handling) that often occur in multi-agent settings, where agents are allowed to choose actions simultaneously.
+In addition, sequential acting also allows for clear information management in environments where the number of agents can change throughout an episode (rollout) due to creation or elimination processes.
+Another significant feature is that the AEC model enables rewards to be distributed either collectively or individually during or after the episode, providing flexibility for exploring reward engineering strategies.

-These characteristics of the AEC game model are particularly crucial in VRP, and similar ideas were explored in \cite{bono2020solving}, where the authors presented a sequential multi-agent Markov decision process, to address multi-agent dynamic vehicle routing problems.
-In fact, for time-dependent VRPs, each agent (vehicle) action is extended in time, and, as a consequence, agents have to make decisions asynchronously.
-As a consequence, if the agents acted simultaneously, the relative timing of the events is lost, and learning policies in these environments might not apply effectively to real-world scenarios (\cite{menda2018deep}).
-Furthermore, the various constraints in routing problems impose the creation of conflict resolution rules.
+These characteristics of the AEC game model are particularly crucial in VRP, and similar ideas were explored in \cite{bono2020solving}, where the authors introduced a sequential multi-agent Markov decision process to address multi-agent dynamic vehicle routing problems.
+For time-dependent VRPs, each agent's (vehicle's) action is extended over time, and as a consequence, agents must make asynchronous decisions.
+If agents acted simultaneously, the relative timing of the events would be lost, limiting the applicability of learning policies in these environments to real-world scenarios (\cite{menda2018deep}).
+Furthermore, the various constraints inherent to routing problems require conflict resolution rules.